Tableau Stabilization and Lattice Paths: The main result

 \begin{enumerate}[(a)] \item Walk horizontally from $ (1, k-i + 1) $ to $ (i, k-i+1) $, then \item Alternate between $ (0,1) $ and $ (1,0) $ steps, starting with $ (0,1) $, until reaching $ (r-k+i-1, r-i+1) $, then \item Walk horizontally to $ (q,r-i+1) $. \end{enumerate}

 \Cref{fig:lowerboundpaths} shows $ L_1, \dots, L_k $.
 These paths appear in \cite[Lemma 4.2]{TabStab} as well.
-In the case when all rows of $ T $ have the same size, this family of paths will always give rise to a set of increasing subsequences of maximum combined length, \cite[Lemma 4.2]{TabStab}.
-When the rows or $ T $ have different sizes, this is no longer the case, and we have to allow our family of paths to be weakly above these in respective top to bottom order.
+If all rows of $ T $ have the same size, this family of paths is a length-maximizing family in that

+for any paths $ P_1, \dots P_k $ \cite[Lemma 4.2]{TabStab}.
+If the rows of $ T $ have different sizes, this may no longer be the case, and we have to allow our family of paths to be weakly above these in respective top to bottom order.